openedx/openedx-user-groups/docs/decisions/0002-user-groups-model-foundations.rst

 This ADR documents the key architectural decisions for the unified user grouping system's foundational data model and conceptual framework.

+**Integration Context**: This model will be implemented as a Django app plugin that can be installed into existing Open edX instances, as described in :doc:`ADR 0001: Purpose of This Repo <../0001-purpose-of-this-repo>`.
+The evaluation engine and runtime architecture that operate on these foundational models are detailed in :doc:`ADR 0003: Runtime Architecture <../0003-runtime-architecture>`.

 Key Concepts
 ============

 The user groups project will introduce several key concepts that will form the foundation of the new user groups model:

 * **User Group**: A named set of users that can be used for various purposes, such as access control, messaging, collaboration, or analytics.
 User groups are defined by their membership criteria and can be either manually assigned or dynamically computed based on user attributes or behaviors.

-* **Criterion**: A rule or condition that defines how users are selected for a user group.
-Criteria can be based on user attributes (e.g., profile information, course progress) or behaviors (e.g., activity logs, engagement metrics).
-* **Criterion Type**: A specific implementation of a criterion that defines how it evaluates users.
+* **Criterion Type**: A pluggable template that defines how a specific type of rule behaves, including its configuration schema, supported operators, and evaluation logic.
+Examples include "last_login", "course_progress", or "manual_assignment".
+Criterion types are reusable across multiple groups.

+* **Criterion**: An instance of a criterion type configured for a specific user group.
+Each criterion record belongs to one group and stores the criterion type identifier (which references a Python class template), operator, and configuration values.
+For example, a criterion might use the "last_login" type with a ">" operator and config of "30 days".

 * **Scope**: The context in which a user group can be applied.
 Scopes define whether a group is specific to a course, an organization, or the entire Open edX platform instance.
 This allows for flexible segmentation and management of user groups across different levels of the platform.

 * **Group Type**: The method by which a user group is populated.
 There are two primary modes:

-  * **Manual**: Users are explicitly assigned to the group, either through a user interface or bulk upload (e.g., CSV).
+  * **Manual**: Users are explicitly assigned to the group through administrative interfaces.
-  * **Dynamic**: Membership is computed based on one or more Criterion rules, allowing for automatic updates as user attributes or behaviors change.
+  * **Dynamic**: Membership is computed based on one or more criterion rules, allowing for automatic updates as user attributes or behaviors change.

 NOTE: The group type only determines whether the group will be automatically updated, and it's mainly a nomenclature determined by the criteria chosen.